augelloantonio/buyit/TESTING.md

 #### Add a review if logged
 - Login
-- Click on one product to acceed to the Product Detail page
+- Click on one product to accede to the Product Detail page
 - Click on "Add a Review"
 - Fill the review form
 - Check the new review on the product details page